iquejay/webpack-weex-target/README.md

 [中文说明](./README_CN.md)

-> Only for Webpack 3.x since that the webpack version weex using now is 3.x.
-Other version can be implemented similarly.
+> Only for Webpack 3.x.

+for webpack4.0 please see branch master

 ## Installing
 ```
-npm install --save-dev webpack-weex-target
+npm install --save-dev webpack-weex-target@1
 ```

 ## Note